Paper clothing: Paper fashion in the 21st century

 Paper is a popular novelty theme for fashion shows or competitions, both one-off and regular events.
 In Mollerussa, Spain, an annual paper-dressmaking contest has been run every December since 1963, and the city founded a museum in 2009 to showcase the winning designs, the Museu Vestitis de Paper Mollerussa.
 The Museu Vestitis holds the Guinness World Record for the largest paper dress display as of October 2018.
 The rules of the competition are that every design must be sewn, with no glue or adhesion used unless for trimmings and ornament, although the surface of the paper is permitted to be painted or sprayed.
 Another Spanish paper dressmaking contest, founded in the late 1950s, is held each September in Güeñes, Basque County as part of the annual La Cruz de Güeñes festival.
 Dresses from both the Güeñes and Mollerussa contests have been exhibited at the Escuela Museo de Origami in Zaragoza, Europe's only museum dedicated to origami and located in the same city as Europe's largest paper mill.
-Elsewhere, Denver has held a paper fashion contest each spring since 2004 to celebrate and showcase local Colorado design talent.
+Elsewhere, Denver has held the Paper Fashion Show fashion contest each spring since 2004 to celebrate and showcase local Colorado design talent.